 - Those from headquarters discover and share info for others

-We selected a broad range of popular content articles and asked the group to discuss and group them as they saw fit using the card sorting method.
+A broad range of popular content articles were selected and the group to discuss and group them as they saw fit using the card sorting method.
 Through the exercise they managed to create sensible content groups, some easier than others.
 We prioritised the importance of each group which overall gave a great impression of how they saw the site content.

-We then conducted a blind card-recall to test where they would find certain content articles, which resulted very well from the previous work.
+A blind card-recall test was conducted to find where they would find certain content articles, which resulted very well from the previous work.

 A key learning was that the focus group didn’t reference current naming conventions suggesting this needed to be re-thought from their perspective.